 Soy increases estrogen levels in men and lowers testosterone levels.

 Testosterone is mostly abundant in men.
 It plays an important role in your health.
 It is responsible for the development of muscles and bones and sex drive.
 Testosterone also plays role in making blood stronger and many other functions.
-There are many natural ways to increase testosterone levels in men, and soy isn’t one of them.
+We know many natural ways to increase testosterone levels in men, and soy isn’t one of them.

 Soy will lower testosterone levels and also may lower sperm count.
-There are many protein sources, so you won’t be at harm if you avoid soy protein.
+There are many protein sources, so you won’t be at harm if you avoid soy and soy protein.
 On the contrary.